IAudioDeviceManager

 abstract stopAudioDeviceLoopbackTest(): number;

-• You can call this method either before or after joining a channel.
+• This method can be called before or after joining a channel.

-• Ensure that you call this method to stop the loopback test after calling the startAudioDeviceLoopbackTest method.
+• After calling startAudioDeviceLoopbackTest, you must call this method to stop the audio device loopback test.

 • 0: Success.